TReX®

-Threat Representative Environment (TReX) is a better way to experiment, train, and plan next generation signals intelligence (SIGINT) & electronic warfare (EW) operations.
+Threat Representative Environment (TReX) is a better way to experiment, train, and plan next generation signals intelligence (SIGINT) and electronic warfare (EW) operations.

-TReX is a software and COTS hardware-based signal simulator.
-It is an easy to setup hardware and software suite that enables users to conduct true testing and evaluation of EW systems and techniques, anytime and anywhere.
+TReX is a software and COTS hardware-based signal emulator.
+It is an easy to setup hardware and software suite that enables users to conduct true testing and evaluation of EW systems and techniques as well as enable effective training of warfighters and systems with representative signals of interest (SOIs).

 A Better Way To Experiment

 TReX hardware can be easily set up in a lab, outdoor range, or deployed environment.
-It acts as a “victim” system that enables users to transmit and receive high-fidelity representations of many commercial and non-commercial threat emitters, and test new SIGINT and EW techniques against their waveforms.
-Users may observe and validate the effects of applied SIGINT and EW systems and techniques on the simulated victim radios via the TREX software controller.
+TReX systems enable users to transmit and receive high-fidelity representations of many commercial and non-commercial representative emitters, and test new SIGINT and EW techniques against their waveforms.
+Users may observe and validate the effects of applied SIGINT and EW systems and techniques on the system via TReX’s command and control (C2) module.

 A Better Way To Learn